Noncommutative mirror symmetry for punctured surfaces: Rectified quivers and gentle categories

-Given a quiver $\qpol$ that splits the surface we construct a dimer model, which we call \emph{the rectified dimer} $\rect \qpol$. \begin{itemize} \item The vertices of $\rect \qpol$ are the centres of the arrows in $\qpol$
+Given a quiver $\qpol$ that splits a surface $S$, we construct a new embedded quiver in the same surface, which we call \emph{the rectified quiver} $\rect \qpol$. \begin{itemize} \item The vertices of $\rect \qpol$ are the centres of the arrows in $\qpol$

-\item The arrows of $\rect{\qpol}$ are segments $\alpha = \lvect{v_av_b}$ connecting the centres of two (weak) arrows that follow each other clockwise in one of the boundary cycles. \end{itemize} It is easy to check that this is indeed a dimer model.
-Each of the boundary cycles of $\qpol$ will give a positive cycle in $\rect \qpol$ and each of the vertices in $\rect \qpol$ will give us a negative cycle.
-In Euclidean geometry the process of cutting of the vertices of a polyhedron at the midpoints of the edges is called rectification, hence the name.
+\item The arrows of $\rect{\qpol}$ are segments $\alpha = \lvect{v_av_b}$ connecting the centres of two (weak) arrows that follow each other counterclockwise in one of the boundary cycles (for both clockwise and anticlockwise boundary cycles). \end{itemize} Each of the boundary cycles of $\qpol$ will give a positive cycle in $\rect \qpol$ and each of the vertices in $\rect \qpol$ will give us a negative cycle.
+We chose the name rectified quiver because in Euclidean geometry the process of cutting of the vertices of a polyhedron at the midpoints of the edges is called rectification.

 To each of the arrows we assign a $\Z_2$-degree.
 If $abr$ is a boundary cycle of $\qpol$ and $a$ and $b$ are both real or both weak we give the arrow $\alpha =\lvect{v_av_b}$ degree $1$.
 Otherwise we give it degree 0.

-Note that if $\qpol$ is already a dimer then all arrows in $\rect \qpol$ have degree $1$.
+Furthermore we will use Greek letters to denote paths and arrows in a rectified quiver and Roman letters for arrows and paths in the original embedded quiver.
+Note that the rectified quiver is not always a dimer in the strict sense because some of the positive or negative cycles can have length $2$.

 \begin{example} Below are two examples of rectification.
 In the first we rectify a quiver on a torus with one vertex and two loops to obtain a dimer model with two vertices and four arrows.
 In the second example we rectify a tetrahedron to obtain an octahedron.